 What is Acetabular dysplasia?

 Acetabular dysplasia, also known as developmental dysplasia of the hip or congenital dislocation of the hip, is a condition defined by inadequate development of the acetabulum.
 The hip socket (acetabulum) is shallow and “dish shaped” rather than deep and “cup shaped”.
-It is most commonly associated with a subtle abnormality of the hip joint at birth (congenital hip dislocation).
-However milder forms exist and it can remain undetected for many years, until symptoms develop in the third decade of life.
+It is associated with a subtle abnormality of the hip joint at birth (congenital hip dislocation).
+Milder forms exist and it can remain undetected for many years, until symptoms develop in the third decade of life.

 What is the natural course of acetabular dysplasia?